 Five Reasons Why Obtaining a Receipt for a Disbursement is So Important

 Obtaining the receipt for a disbursement and release is an important step and one that should not be overlooked.
 As the person in charge of the estate or trust, it is your responsibility to do so.
 The following are five reasons why obtaining these receipts is so important:

 - Obtaining a receipt serves as a written record of the disbursement that was made to the beneficiary.
 It is a document that can verify the exact amount and date of a distribution.

 - The receipt and release can shelter you from future obligations of the estate or trust that would require a return of a distribution.

-- By having a beneficiary sign a receipt, you have a defense if the beneficiary later claims he never received a distribution.
+- By having a beneficiary sign a receipt for a disbursement, you have a defense if the beneficiary later claims he never received a distribution.

 - A receipt and release can typically relieve you from any personal liability in certain circumstances.

 - The receipt and release is evidence that you have fulfilled your obligations.